ptsteadman/notebook/essays/gray-man-style.md

 activism, the effort may backfire.

-Attempts to move away from endless dialogue towards secret organizing and direct action may have regressive and destabilizing consequences.
+Attempts to move away from endless dialogue towards secret organizing and direct action may be destabilizing.
 While it's fun to make fun of the dynamics of virtue signaling on social media, a society where many people have 'gray' identities and belief systems is quietly primed for chaos.
 And, as noted in the previous section, chaos and disaster will most likely lead to a very regressive distribution of suffering.

 ---

-I've touched on three different "ways" to be the gray man.
+I've touched on three different ways to be the gray man.

 The first is _tactical use of gray man_, useful for someone who wants to stalk Chelsea Manning, forage for food post-SHTF, or fit in at school.

-The second way is _grayness as a conscious part of one's identity_, useful for survivalists who want to hoard without facing the social consequences of their hoarding.
+The second way is _grayness as conscious part of one's identity_, useful for survivalists who want to hoard without facing the social consequences of their hoarding.

-The final way is _grayness as an unconscious part of a person's identity_, especially their political identity.
-It's not particularly unusual for someone to profess a political alignment (ex: socialist) that is deeply inconsistent with the future they're preparing for (ex: anarcho-capitalist).
-At some level, this inconsistency is normal, typical garden-variety hypocrisy.
-But when a person begins to feel like they have some sort of secret "edge" because of their hedging and dissembling, they are becoming the gray man.
+The final way is _grayness as an unconscious part of one's identity_, especially one's political identity.
+It's not particularly unusual for someone to profess a political alignment (ex: socialist) that is inconsistent with the future they're preparing for (ex: anarcho-capitalist).
+Usually, this inconsistency is the result of everyday expediencies and limitations, and is only experienced as cognitive dissonance.
+But when a person begins to feel like they have some sort of secret "edge" because of their hedging and dissembling, they are becoming the gray man, even if they don't realize it.

 ---